 Government Loans allow low down payment and low mortgage rates.

 - Lenders can originate and fund FHA, VA, USDA Loans with little to no down payment and offer very low mortgage rates due to the government guarantee

 - VA and USDA Loans do not require any down payment.
 FHA, one of the most popular loan programs in the United States require 3.5% down payment for borrowers with at least a 580 credit scores

-- Reason why lenders can offer government loans with little to no down payment with lower credit scores is in the event borrowers default on their government loans, the government agency will insure part of the loss
+- The reason why lenders can offer government loans with little to no down payment with lower credit scores is in the event borrowers default on their government loans, the government agency will insure part of the loss

-- Government loans also has much more lenient when it comes to credit
+- Government loans also have much more lenient when it comes to credit

 Borrowers with prior bankruptcy and/or foreclosure can qualify for government loans just 2 to 3 years after their discharge and/or housing event date.

 Waiting Period After Bankruptcy And Housing Event On Government Versus Conventional Mortgage